ChobbyCode/micro-terrain-framework/README.md

 ```
 git clone https://github.com/ChobbyCode/micro-terrain-framework.git
 ```
-Use the following to copy to an existing folder
+Use the following to copy to an existing folder on Linux Machines

 ```
 $ cd '[put file location here]'